San Jose State Spartans: Facilities

 The east-side stadium renovation has temporarily reduced seating capacity at CEFCU Stadium from just over 30,000 to 21,520.
 Approximately 9,000 seats were removed from the stadium in 2019 to make way for the new building.
 This includes virtually all of the east-side stadium seating and some of the north end zone bleachers.
 The north end zone bleachers were removed to make way for construction of a new state-of-the-art video scoreboard and outdoor bar and lounge area.
-The new scoreboard was completed in 2020.
-SAC construction and the east and north-side stadium renovations are projected to be completed in August 2023.
+Installation of the new video scoreboard was completed in 2021 at an approximate cost of $5.2 million.
+SAC construction and remaining east and north-side stadium renovations are projected to be completed in August 2023.

-In April 2014, a new $75 million master plan to renovate the entire South Campus was unveiled.
-The estimated cost has since been increased to $150 million including the cost of the new football stadium addition.
-The plan calls for construction of a golf training facility, new baseball and softball stadiums, new outdoor recreation and intramural facility, new soccer and tennis facilities, three beach volleyball courts and a new multilevel parking garage.
-The new golf, soccer and tennis facilities opened in 2017.
+In April 2014, a new $76 million south campus development plan was unveiled.
+The plan was later revised and the estimated cost was increased to $150 million including the cost of the new football stadium addition.
+The plan calls for construction of a golf training facility, new baseball and softball stadiums, new outdoor recreation and intramural facility, new soccer and tennis facilities, three beach volleyball courts, a new multilevel parking garage, and a new track and field facility.

+The new golf, soccer, and tennis facilities opened in 2017.
 The new softball facility opened in 2018, and the beach volleyball courts were completed in 2019.
-The intramural facility and parking garage were completed in 2021.
-Remaining projects are either under construction or still in the planning stages.
+The new outdoor recreation and intramural facility and parking garage were completed in 2021.
+The first phase of a new baseball facility was also completed in 2021.
+In October 2022, university officials announced they had secured $9 million in funding for a new $25 million, joint-use track and field facility to be constructed approximately 1.7 mi southeast of CEFCU stadium on the site of the Santa Clara County Fairgrounds.
+In 2023, new bleachers and a press box were added to the new soccer facility.

+As of spring 2023, remaining south campus projects include the third and final phase of the new softball stadium, the second phase of the new golf facility, and the second phase of the baseball facility.

+The third and final phase of the softball stadium will add permanent bleachers, restrooms, a concession stand, and a press box.
+The stadium will be an enclosed facility with seating for over 700.
+The second phase of the new golf facility is expected to include a clubhouse, locker rooms, meeting rooms, and coaches' offices.
+The second phase of the new baseball facility will add stadium seating, restrooms, a concession stand, and a press box.

 In August 2015, a $55 million renovation of the Spartan Complex was completed.
-The Spartan Complex houses open recreation spaces, gymnasia, an indoor aquatics center, the kinesiology department, weight rooms, locker rooms, dance and judo studios, and other classroom space.
-The primary project objectives were to upgrade the structures to make them compliant with building codes, correct ADA deficiencies, correct fire safety deficiencies, expand and modify existing structures, and hazmat abatement.
+Located on the main SJSU campus, the Spartan Complex houses open recreation spaces, gymnasia, an indoor aquatics center, the kinesiology department, weight rooms, locker rooms, dance and judo studios, and other classroom spaces.
+The primary project objectives were to upgrade the structures to make them compliant with building codes, correct ADA deficiencies, correct fire safety deficiencies, and expand and modify existing structures.